brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

 {% endhighlight %}

-Although we do not clearly identify what the code is supposed to do, this method has the advantage of performing less operations (5 assignements only) than the first one (6 bitshifts, 4 ANDs and 3 ORs).
+Although we do not clearly identify what the code is supposed to do, this method has the advantage of performing less operations (5 assignments only) than the first one (6 bitshifts, 4 ANDs and 3 ORs).
 Thus, we can think that this code will be faster.

-After having performed some benchmarks on my i7 with no compiler optimization, swapping endianess of 2,000,000,000 random integers takes ~1.04 seconds with the first method and ~1.72 seconds with the second one
+After having performed some benchmarks on my i7 with no compiler optimization, swapping endianness of 2,000,000,000 random integers takes ~1.04 seconds with the first method and ~1.72 seconds with the second one

 While you can see the first way is a little bit fastest, the best is yet to come: